 A couple things need to be altered slightly from the typical blown-in cellulose installation.
 Mineral wool should be installed from a hole about three-quarters of the way up in the cavity.
 The weight of the mineral wool is slightly heavier than cellulose, and having the higher install point puts gravity in your favor.
 You simply net the cavity and blow until the cavity is full.
 Another key point to the installation is that you don’t want any fines in the wall; you want the mineral wool to fill the cavities in fluffy, relatively large chunks.
 To ensure the insulation doesn’t get chewed up, slow the blower’s auger speed (a feature available on some machines, but not all), and add material to the hopper in halfbag lifts, not full bags.
 Keeping the insulation in larger chunks fills the cavity faster, and uses less material to achieve the same final R-value.

 One of the other nice things about this material is that it seems to conform to irregular surfaces— against spray-foam flash coats, for instance—nicely without leaving voids.

 As for knowing whether it was done right, cellulose has a more defined protocol for testing proper density.
 Mineral wool, on the other hand, relies solely on a visual inspection, and a quick pat on the stud cavity.
 If its full, it’s good.

-—Photos: top, courtesy of American Rockwool; bottom, Matthew Millham
+—Photos: Bottom, courtesy of American Rockwool; Top, Matthew Millham